DamiData/My-SQL-Journey/README.md

 # SQL-Kickstart-Journey
-A repository containing basic SQL queries and answers to help kickstart your SQL learning journey From Basic to Advanced
+A repository containing basic SQL Questions, queries and answers that for my  SQL learning journey From Basic to Advanced